onestardao/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 ## Start here in 60 seconds ⚡

-You do **not** need deep RAG knowledge to start.
-This is built for vibe coders, AI app builders, workflow / agent builders, and engineers debugging AI-heavy systems.
+You do **not** need deep system knowledge to start.
+This atlas is built for vibe coders, AI app builders, workflow / agent builders, and engineers working with complex AI systems.

 > **Install the TXT once.
 Build normally.
 Let AI start debugging from the right layer more often.**